nthnmillar/pointcloud-lab/README.md

 ### Robot Controls

-Open additional terminal
+Open an additional terminal.

-if using docker:
+If using docker:
 ```bash
 docker exec -it <container_name_or_id> /bin/bash
 ```